kusa-mochi/who-lock-it/README.md

 ## What is this ?

-When you rename/delete folder , you've seen a window like this, haven't you ?
+When you try to rename/delete folder , you've seen a window like this, haven't you ?

 ![folder in use](https://github.com/kusa-mochi/images-for-documents/raw/master/FolderInUse.PNG "folder in use")